 - Yeast: Use bread machine or rapid-rise yeast.
 (These are not the same as active dry yeast.)

-- Topping: I used sesame seeds, but dehydrated onion or poppy seeds would also work.
+- Topping: I used sesame seeds, but dehydrated onion, everything bagel seasoning, or poppy seeds would also work.

 Tips & Tricks